Demola360/Inventory-Intelligence-Dashboard/README.md

 **λ = Sales Velocity × Hours**

 The output is the probability of zero sales.
-The dashboard converts this into an anomaly confidence score, which flips the probability for better understanding.
-For example, if the model says there is a 5% chance that the period of no sales is normal, the anomaly confidence says there is a 95% chance that this product needs to be investigated.
-The result is a colour-coded verdict — Normal, Warning, or Critical — so staff can act on it without needing to understand the statistics behind it.
+The dashboard converts this into an anomaly score, which flips the probability so it is easier to understand.
+For example, if the model says there is a 5% chance that the period of no sales is normal, the anomaly score is 95%, meaning this length of no sales is statistically unusual and worth checking.
+This does not confirm stock is missing, it flags the item as worth a physical check.
+The result is a colour coded verdict, Normal, Warning, or Critical, so staff can act on it without needing to understand the statistics behind it.

 ---